grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 #### Discussion around bridge technique ####

 The bridge pattern can be handy to avoid lots of platform specific dependencies (if you have a winmd that depends on native libraries that will be different for ARM/x86/x64) it can be easier to do it on the UWP side than on Windows.
 It is also easier to manage nuget references that auto-update themselves and can be restored automatically.
-This example mostly should give you context on the many options you have to integrate Unity games w/ native WinRT functionality; referencing .NET assemblies, nuget packages, etc. It all works, since we are just using Visual Studio to manage app and nuget references.
+This example mostly should give you context on the many options you have to integrate Unity games with native WinRT functionality; referencing .NET assemblies, nuget packages, etc. It all works, since we are just using Visual Studio to manage app and nuget references.

 <a name="Summary" />
 ## Summary ##